crob1140/paper-time-picker/README.md

 ==========
 Simple time picker, compatible with *Polymer 1.0*

-Provides a responsive time picker based on the material design spec.
+Provides a responsive time picker with two dropdown boxes and some keyboard functionality.
 This component aims to be a clone of the time picker introduced in Android Lollipop.

+Originally branched off bendavis78's https://github.com/bendavis78/paper-date-picker but no longer really resembles the material design spec and original styling or functionality.

 ## Examples: